How to Get into University | Higher Education Courses

 Once you have successfully completed your UCAS application, you’ll receive a welcome email with details on how to log into UCAS Track.
 The portal allows you to see whether you have offers, interview invitations or any important updates.

 Don’t be alarmed if you don’t see any action for a couple of weeks; some offers can end up taking months.
-When an offer does arrive, you’ll receive the following offer type:
+When an offer does arrive, you’ll receive the following offer statuses:

 Unconditional: You have been allocated a place, yet there are a few documents still required, such as a DBS check

-Withdrawn: The university has decided to withdraw a course you have selected.
+Withdrawn: The university has decided to withdraw you from a course you have selected.

 Unsuccessful: The university has decided not to offer you a place for the degree or course you have applied for.

-Student financing is a reality of the world we are living in today.
+Student Finance is an initiative set up to help students in England pay for University, it is currently used by over 1.5 million students each year.
 Yet, it shouldn’t be a factor that stops individuals from applying for a foundation degree.
-Full time and part-time undergraduate and postgraduate students can apply for financing through UCAS.
+Full-time and part-time undergraduate and postgraduate students can apply for financing through UCAS.

-How Oxbridge can help you retake your GCSEs
+How Oxbridge can help you retake your A-levels or GCSEs

-GCSEs remain an important requirement of getting into university and adding it to your CV is a huge bonus.
-Taking your GCSEs online with Oxbridge means that you can complete your studies in a time that is appropriate for you, allowing you to have the perfect work, life balance.
+Both A-levels and GCSEs remain an important requirement for getting into university, with the added benefit of boosting your CV and employability.
+Taking your GCSEs online with Oxbridge means that you can complete your studies in a time that is appropriate for you, allowing you to have the perfect work/life balance.

-Oxbridge students have 20% higher grades and a 30% faster pass rate than those studying at a traditional college.
+Oxbridge students get 20% higher grades and pass 30% faster than those studying at a traditional college.
 With the help of online tutors, you’ll also have someone to guide you along the way and assist you in achieving the grades you deserve.